Liberty University: Modern history

+Presidents

 Campus

 The 17-story, 245-foot Freedom Tower, completed in February 2018, is the tallest building in Lynchburg.
 The tower holds a 25-bell carillon that includes a replica of the Liberty Bell.

-The Hancock Welcome Center, built in 2012, is a three-level, 33,000-square-foot Jeffersonian-style building featuring an atrium, boardroom, theater, lounges, a banquet hall, several smaller counseling rooms, and a patio with a view of the Blue Ridge Mountains.
+The Hancock Welcome Center celebrated its ribbon cutting ceremony on December 7, 2012.
+It is a three-level, 33,000-square-foot Jeffersonian-style building featuring an atrium, boardroom, theater, lounges, a banquet hall, several smaller counseling rooms, and a patio with a view of the Blue Ridge Mountains.
 The Jerry Falwell Sr. Center: Inspiring Champions for Christ, opening in 2023, will be attached to the Hancock Welcome Center.

 Liberty University's Center for Music & Worship hosts the Miss Virginia beauty competition which sends the winner of the state to represent it in the Miss America Pageant.

 Construction was completed in August 2009 on the Liberty Mountain Snowflex Centre, a synthetic ski slope featuring Snowflex; the centre was designed by England's Briton Engineering.
 The first of its kind in the United States, it includes beginner, intermediate, and advanced slopes.

 The Observatory Center opened in spring 2013 next to the Equestrian Center.
 The dome has a classroom that can fit up to 20 people.
 It houses a 20 in RC Optical Systems Truss Ritchey-Chrétien and several Celestron CPC 800 8-inch Schmidt-Cassegrain telescopes on pedestals, able to roll out under a roof.
 The observatory serves three purposes: instruction, public nights and research.
 Student Activities controls the use of the observatory and is open to all students.

 In 2018, Liberty University opened a $3.2 million on-campus shooting range to train students to protect themselves against shooters and terrorists.